glory-arisah/Grid-masterclass/README.md

 ## Grid-masterclass

-This web page is a replica of a project in [Grid masterclass] (http://grid-masterclass.webflow.io/).
+This web page is a replica of a project in [Grid masterclass](http://grid-masterclass.webflow.io/).
 This project serves as a tutorial for css grid.

 ### Technologies used in this web page intends to showcase
 1. CSS Grid